willpercey-gb/scrapoxy-php-api/README.md

 <h1 align="center">Scrapoxy Controller</h1>

 <p align="center">
-This package interacts with the API from scrapoxy via a straightforward interface
+This package interacts with the API from scrapoxy via a straight-forward interface
 </p>